maguro27/hideki-tsunashima-page/_pages/cv.md

 # Review
+* The 27th Meeting on Image Recognition and Understanding (MIRU2024)

 * The 26th Meeting on Image Recognition and Understanding (MIRU2023)

 * The 25th Meeting on Image Recognition and Understanding (MIRU2022), **MIRU論文評価貢献賞 (Outstanding Reviewer Award)**